aionrobotics/docs/docs/ardupilot-getting-started.rst

 .. warning:: *** DANGER!!
 IMPORTANT!!
 MUST READ FIRST!! ***

+Use caution during setup and operation!

+Due to the highly sensitive, open and modifiable nature of robotics systems please note that this system is sold for Research and Development purposes and "AS-IS".

+**AION ROBOTICS MAKES NO REPRESENTATION AND EXTENDS NO WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED.
+IN PARTICULAR, BUT WITHOUT LIMITATION, AION ROBOTICS MAKES NO REPRESENTATION AND EXTENDS NO WARRANTY CONCERNING WHETHER THIS PRODUCT IS FIT FOR ANY PARTICULAR PURPOSE.**

 All products go through a thorough quality assurance inspection before shipping.
 However, during the rigors of shipping, damage, loosening and/or shifting of bolts and other hardware can occur.

-To ensure safe functioning of your UGV please complete a pre-operational inspection immediately upon opening the shipping box.
-If you suspect damage, take pictures of both the damage and shipping box then notify the shipping carrier and Aion Robotics.
+To ensure proper function of your system please complete a pre-operational inspection immediately upon opening the package.
+If you suspect damage, take pictures of both the damage and shipping box then notify the shipping carrier and AION ROBOTICS.

 **All vehicles are shipped from AION ROBOTICS fully preconfigured.
 You must only follow the calibration procedure and operational guides.
 All other materials are for informational purposes only.**